avrilcoghlan/vibriowatch/docs/source/closerelatives.rst

 This revealed that the closely related isolates had serotype Ogawa.

-Build a phylogenetic tree of their isolate and its closest relatives: example 2
+Build a phylogenetic tree of your isolates and its closest relatives: example 2
 -------------------------------------------------------------------------------

 Let's look at another example: the case of isolate ATCC 25872 and its close relatives (ATCC 25872, 150136_S4, 150137_S6 and FDAARGOS_102) in the cgMLST cluster of size 4.
 We know that these all belong to the MLST sequence type ST68.
 We can therefore use the *V. cholerae* isolate N16961, which has MLST sequence type ST69, as the outgroup, as it is relatively distantly related to ATCC 25872 and its close relatives (ATCC 25872, 150136_S4, 150137_S6 and FDAARGOS_102).